Teenage suicide in the United States

-Suicide is the second leading cause of death for people in the United States from the ages of 10 to 56.
+According to a 2023 Centers for Disease Control and Prevention study, suicide is the second leading cause of death for adolescents between the ages of 10 and 14, and the third leading cause of death for those between 15 and 25.

-In the United States, for the year 2005, the suicide rate for both males and females age 24 and below was lower than the rate for ages 25 and up.
+In 2021, the American Academy of Pediatrics, the American Academy of ChiId and Adolescent Psychiatry, and the Children's Hospital Association released a joint statement announcing a youth mental health crisis in the US.
+Emergency room visits for mental health issues have dramatically increased, especially after the COVID-19 pandemic.

-According to the Center for Disease Control and Prevention (CDC), suicide is considered the second leading cause of death among college students, the second leading cause of death for people ages 25–34, and the fourth leading cause of death for adults between the ages of 18 and 65.
-In 2015, the CDC also stated that an estimated 9.3 million adults, which is roughly 4% of the United States population, had suicidal thoughts in one year alone.
-1.3 million adults 18 and older attempted suicide in one year, with 1.1 million making plans to die by suicide.
-Looking at younger teenagers, suicide is the third leading cause of death of individuals aged from 10 to 14.
+In 2015, the CDC stated that an estimated 9.3 million adults, which is roughly 4% of the United States population, had suicidal thoughts in one year alone.
+1.3 million older teenagers and adults 18 and older attempted suicide in one year, with 1.1 million making plans to die by suicide.
+Amongst younger youths, suicide is the third leading cause of death of individuals aged from 10 to 14.
 Males and females are known to have different suicidal tendencies.
 For example, males take their lives almost four times the rate females do.
-Males also account for approximately 77.9% of all suicides, however, the female population is more likely to have thoughts of suicide than males.
-Males more commonly use a firearm to die by suicide, while females commonly use a form of poison.
-College students aged 18–22 are less likely to attempt suicide than teenagers.
-The most common suicide method among females aged 15 to 24 is suffocation according to Suicide Prevention Resource Center.
+Males account for approximately 77.9% of all suicides.
+The female population is more likely to have thoughts of suicide than males.
+College students aged 18–22 are less likely to attempt suicide than high school students.